The Incu-Bio Programme is a four-year Programme managed by the Biomedical Technology Cluster (BMT).

 We offer R&D equipment and software.
 Lab equipment can be rented on a project or hourly basis.
-The labs are staffed by professional scientists that are here to support you.
+The labs are staffed by professional engineers and scientists to provide necessary support and services.

-In addition to our in-house expertise, we also partner with leading tech industry giants to serve your R&D needs.
+In addition to our in-house expertise, we also partner with leading tech industry giants to support incubatees’ R&D needs.
 (Click here to download Technology Support Centre Service Terms and Conditions)

 Click here to take a look at what the Biomedical Technology Supporting Centre offers.

-- There must be at least 2 full-time staff members in the company and all staff must be able to work in Hong Kong legally.
+- At least two full-time staff in the company and all staff must be lawfully employable in Hong Kong.

-- At least 50% of the full-time staff must be engaged in R&D work and based in Hong Kong Science Park (HKSP).
+- At least 50% of full time staff must be engaged in R&D work and based in Hong Kong Science Park.